 The concern will not just be in the run-up to 2022 but to every election afterwards.
 Anyone even trying to loosen oligarchs’ grips on their fortunes will face their very long memories.

 The bottom line: complexity and difficulty should not be reasons against a wealth tax.
-The only real way to overcome these is to do it – impose wealth as actual practice.
+The only real way to overcome these is to just do it – impose a wealth tax and then keep improving it through actual practice.

 This is also the danger in buying too much into the finance department’s seemingly compelling arguments for ‘simpler’ and ‘more efficient’ tax systems as if these are ends in themselves.
 Buying into this narrative dangerously allows all sorts of sins like overburdening the poor, preserving wealth, and worsening inequality.